vyantik/egecourse/README.md

 ## Description

-SpermaMassiveGames is a robust backend service that provides authentication, user management, and other core functionalities for gaming applications.
+EgeCourse is a robust backend service that provides authentication, user management, and other core functionalities for applications.
 Built with NestJS and powered by Bun for enhanced performance.

 ## Features